apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

      ```
    * A cluster is created with built-in toleration which tolerates the node with the kb-data=true:NoSchedule taint.
    * A cluster is created with built-in node affinity which first deploys the node with the kb-data:true label.
+   * For configuring pod affinity for a cluster, refer to [Configure pod affinity for database cluster](../../resource-scheduling-and-management/configure-pod-affinity-for-database-cluster.md).

    To create a cluster with specified parameters, follow the steps below, and you have three options.